 The Chronicle Herald

-One of the challenges Jennifer faces is that customers have very different
+One of the challenges Swetts faces is that customers have very different

 levels of technical expertise.
 How does she make sure shes not talking